Where to Stay in The Dolomites: Best 2 Areas for Summer (+Map & Hotels)

 There is also a regional bus (included when staying in most Val Gardena hotels) that can bring you to all the popular places nearby.
 If you do have a car, make sure that your accommodation provides parking.

-Because of this, it makes very little sense to recommend a specific hotel in this guide.
-The best thing I suggest you do is simply check what’s available for your exact travel dates.
+Because of this, it’s quite difficult to recommend specific hotels in this guide.
+The best thing I suggest you do is simply check what’s available for your travel dates.
 Also here, the places located a bit outside of the main town will often be cheaper.

 TIP: We have a very thorough guide to the Val Gardena accommodations (link below), so check it out if you are staying in the region longer and are looking for more specific hotel recommendations (ski hotels, hotels for families, hotels with pools, etc.).